quarkly/community-kit/preview/docs/Counter.md

 ### Start and end values

-The values in `Start value` and `End value` can be set either positive or negative.
+The values in `Start value` and `End value` can be set and can be either positive or negative.
 It's important that the start value is smaller than the end value.
-In case a countdown is required, select `Decrease` in the `Count direction` property, then the start value becomes the end value and the end value becomes the start value.
+If a countdown is required, select `Decrease` in the `Count direction` property, then the start value becomes the end value and the end value becomes the start value.

 ### Counter start